Level of Study

 - is able to apply new knowledge and principles to understand molecular mechanisms of normal cellular processes and lipid-related diseases

-- to participate and to report in a small team provided question-based assignments
+- to participate and to report in a small team provided with question-based assignments

 The student can demonstrate advanced knowledge in lipid biochemistry and is able to apply it in a wider biochemical and biological context